marcrasi/marcrasi.github.io/index.md

 layout: page
 ---

 Hi, I'm Marc Rasi.
-I currently work as a Software Engineer at [Coursera](https://www.coursera.org).
+I work on TensorFlow at Google.

 Here are some fun things that I have made: